 *You, gentle readers, who take the time from your busy days to read this scruffy little blog, to catch my mistakes, and to so intelligently and politely comment.

-A wonderful and restful Thanksgiving to all; may we all meet here again next year, and may the Lord bless and keep you.
+A wonderful and restful Thanksgiving to all.
+May we all meet here again next year, and may the Lord bless and keep you and yours.